-The decision to select Spanish as a college major can open unlimited career doors.
+The decision to select Spanish as a college major or minor can open unlimited career doors.
 There are approximately 500 million native Spanish speakers worldwide and that number continues to grow.
-With such a population, picking Spanish as a major course of study can be a great decision that gives you a global focus.
+With such a population, picking Spanish as a course of study can be a great decision that gives you a global focus.
 Whether working within the United States or abroad, several professional options exist if you have a Spanish degree.

 According to the United States Department of Education, there has long been a shortage of Spanish teachers.
 Courses such as grammar, composition and literature in Spanish degree programs at colleges can help prepare you for employment as a Spanish language teacher in a public or private school.
 While certification is required to be a teacher in most cases, if you hold a bachelor's degree in Spanish, you have the option of teaching while obtaining a professional license via an alternative certification program based at a local university.